joesingo/grid/readme.md

                         {"colour": "green", "font": "Verdana"});
 ```

+## Layering ##
+By default each object is given a z-coordinate of 0, and objects are drawn in the order they are added.
+This ordering can be changed by calling `grid.setZCoord(id, z)` (`grid.redraw()` will be required to see the changes).
+Objects are then drawn in order of increasing z-coordinate, i.e. objects with the highest z-coordinate appear *above* other obejcts.

 ## Editing and removing objects ##
 Removing an object is done with `grid.removeObject(object_id)`, followed by `grid.redraw()`.